 - The tabletop and benches were mostly made of 2x4s.

 - Though all the wood was 8 feet long, we made the table 6 feet long.
-Had we gone any longer, then we would have needed an extra support leg in the centre.
+Had we gone any longer, then we would have needed an extra support leg in the center.
 And we didn’t have enough wood for that.
-However, we also didn’t want the table to look awkwardly long next to our very tiny shabin.
+We also didn’t want the table to look awkwardly long.

 - To make sure the 2×4 benches were well supported, we added extra bracing.
 That way no single board would take too much force.